ErwanR123/ErwanR123/README.md

 ### 3. **Monte Carlo Methods Project**

-● Compared results and visualized convergence of empirical estimates to theoretical distributions and computed confidence intervals.

 - **Objective**: Explore Monte Carlo simulation techniques for statistical estimation and probability analysis on a non- Gaussian-weighted mixture of distributions.
 - **Details**: